 Share This Guide, Choose Your Platform!

 First, what is Entrepreneur’s Relief (ER), and how does this work?
-Further to this, how does Entrepreneur Relief for contractors work when a UK contractor chooses to close their limited company due to having finished contracting?
+Further to this, how does Entrepreneur Relief for contractors work when a UK contractor chooses to close their limited company due to having finished UK contracting?
 Also known as Entrepreneur Tax (UK), how do you qualify for Entrepreneur’s Relief when the time comes round to closing your limited company?
 In this guide we will consider the Entrepreneur’s Relief tax rate as well as the various Entrepreneur’s Relief conditions.
 It is also worth pointing out that Entrepreneur Relief (UK) is now called Business Asset Disposal Relief (BADR) however we will refer to ER for ease of reference.

-Important to note, Entrepreneur Tax Relief (UK) is available to you as an individual when:
+It is important to note, Entrepreneur Tax Relief (UK) is available to you as an individual when: